kriserickson/kriserickson.github.com/_posts/2014-10-11-mobile-frameworks-ionic.md

 * [Part 4 - Mobile Frameworks -- Bootstrap](/programming/2014/05/08/mobile-frameworks-bootstrap/)
 * [Part 5 - Mobile Frameworks -- KendoUI](/programming/2014/07/28/mobile-frameworks-kendoui/)

+**Edit**: I was mistakenly under the impression from an episode of [JSJabber](http://javascriptjabber.com/126-jsj-the-ionic-framework-with-max-lynch-and-tyler-renelle/) that Ionic had used [TopCoat](http://topcoat.io) as  their UI basis for their CSS, however mistook [@Tyler Renelle](https://twitter.com/lefnire)
+ (creator of [HabitRPG](https://habitrpg.com)) for [@Max Lynch](https://twitter.com/maxlynch) (co-creator of the Ionic framework) so when Tyler said that they came from Topcoat I was assuming that Ionic came from Topcoat.
+A mistake which could have been cleared up by my looking at the CSS a little more closely when I was writing the Q&D app that wrote.
+I guess this kind of speaks to the strengths of Ionic that until you want to customize the look and feel of the App (which was not a point that I have reached in the toy app that made) you don't really have to look at the CSS that much.
+Anyhow, to be clear, Ionic uses their own CSS which they have created and does not use Topcoat.
+I have edited the article to clarify that, and thanks to [@IonicFramework](https://twitter.com/Ionicframework) for quickly pointing that out and not making me look like a fool for too long.

 Ionic is the new hotness in the hybrid app development world, picking up steam and popularity at I high rate.
-It uses [Angular](https://angularjs.org/) to allow for declarative, interactive pages and [TopCoat](http://topcoat.io) to create a modern looking UI.
+It uses [Angular](https://angularjs.org/) to allow for declarative, interactive pages and <s>[TopCoat](http://topcoat.io)</s> their own CSS UI to create a modern looking UI.
 To this, Ionic adds its own special sauce: a collection of Angular directives, a CLI tool, some libraries and proscriptive structure for creating a mobile application.

 I am a huge fan of Angular and had messed around with a bit on mobile in the past with [TopCoat](http://topcoat.io/).
 It